Prjwl458/SliceAI/README.md

 # 🚀 SliceAI

 **SliceAI** is a lightweight AI-powered notepad that summarizes any written content with a single click.
-Built with love, JavaScript, and OpenAI's API — it's your personal AI assistant for slicing long texts into bite-sized clarity.
+Built with JavaScript, and Gemini's API — it's your personal AI assistant for slicing long texts into bite-sized clarity.

 ---